juggle/resize-observer/README.md

 - Transitions with initial delays cannot be detected.*
 - Animations and transitions with long periods of no change (> 250ms), will not be detected.*
 - Style changes which occur for print cannot be detected ([More info](https://github.com/juggle/resize-observer/issues/46)).
 - Style changes from in-memory stylesheets cannot be detected.
-This includes modifications via the CSSSOM and adopting stylesheets.
+This includes modifications via the CSSOM and adopting stylesheets.

 ## Tested Browsers